 The joints are also surrounded by a thick fibrous capsule which is highly innervated with nerve fibers from the posterior rami of the nerve from the same level and the level above.
-Not only do these nerves innervate the capsule, but also the facet themselves along with the smaller muscles of the lumbar spine such as the multifidus, interspinous muscles and interspinous ligament.
-This is one reason why back pain can be broad, diffuse and vague.
-Facet joint pain can be caused from malalignment of the joints, instability, joint fixation, or loading or stress of the joints especially when the capsule is stretched or buckled.
+Not only do these nerves innervate the capsule, but also the facet themselves along with the smaller muscles of the lumbar spine such as the multifidus, interspinous muscles, and interspinous ligament.
+This is one reason why back pain can be broad, diffuse, and vague.
+Facet joint pain can be caused by malalignment of the joints, instability, joint fixation, or loading stress of the joints especially when the capsule is stretched or buckled.

 Facet Syndrome can be very complicated and it is very important to have a health care professional rule out more serious conditions as lower back pain has a variety of causes.